Overview

 overview

 Establish a bare-bones REST-API endpoint, called a HTTP function.
-We expose a regular REST API endpoint, with an Express.js like API.
+We expose a regular REST API endpoint.

-We respond with JSON, HTML, or any other format.
+We respond with JSON, HTML, or plain text:

 export const sayHello = onRequest((req, res) => {